hdevillers/go-fannot-documentation/docs/source/usage/formating_rules.rst

 Matching rules
 **************

-The last part of the configuration file concernes the definition of the different matching thresholds.
-Basicaly, the idea here is to define different levels of similarity between the queries and the proteins from the ``refdbs`` to adapt the functional annotation transfer.
+The last part of the configuration file concerns the definition of the different matching thresholds.
+Basically, the idea here is to define different levels of similarity between the queries and the proteins from the ``refdbs`` to adapt the functional annotation transfer.
 By default, **go-FAnnoT** comes with two matching rules: